examind-ai/examind-blockly/README.md

 ## Block Generator Proof of Concept

-Customm block genterator proof of concept can be used  by running the html page called block.html
+Customm block genterator proof of concept can be used  by running the html page called block.html.
 The initial inputs are the block's base properties and a field for the generators JavaScript.
-Once the number of inputs is entered click "get inputs" Once input fields are indicated, click "get fields" Enter field data and finally click "build".
+Once the number of inputs is entered click "get inputs".
+Once input fields are indicated, click "get fields".
+Enter field data and finally click "build".
-This should print the xml, JSON and Generator JS to the console.log
+This should print the xml, JSON and Generator JS to the console.log.